Japanese Car Brands (manufacturer car companies, logos)

 Hino Logo

-The leading company in the production of heavy, medium, and light tonnage equipment appeared in 1942 in Hino-shi near Tokyo.
-It is part of the Toyota Group and is a subsidiary of the Toyota Motor Corporation.
-Having started with trucks’ manufacture, today this company also produces buses, which it also exports abroad.
-It is currently the second-largest heavy equipment supplier in Japan.
+The leading heavy medium and light-duty machinery company was founded in 1942 in Hino-shi, near Tokyo.
+It is part of the Toyota Group and a subsidiary of Toyota Motor Corporation.
+In addition to truck production, this company produces buses, which it exports overseas.
+It is currently the second-largest supplier of heavy equipment in Japan.

 Isuzu